 The dreadful tax season is here.
 And we all wish there were many items we can deduct and claim credit for.

-However, if you made green and eco-friendly purchases or upgrades at home, you are probably one of those outliers that celebrate the tax season.
+However, if you made green and energy efficient purchases or upgrades at home, you are probably one of those outliers that celebrate the tax season.

 In my bio, I talk briefly about how I helped companies save money and reduce their carbon footprint through energy and resource efficiency.
 And since then, I have applied the skills I learned from this experience, to save many dollars for my household as well.